What are some of the Benefits of Music Programming & Activities on Senior Citizens’ Overall Health?

-So, bringing music into the lives of senior citizens with a karaoke night is a fun way to provide them the benefits of music and signing with the benefits of socialization.
+So, bringing music into the lives of senior citizens with a karaoke night is a fun way to provide them the benefits of music and singing with the benefits of socialization.

 Transitioning from in-person karaoke to providing this event on a live streaming platform can sometimes be a little daunting, especially when you’re working with an older population.
 But, virtual karaoke is one of the best socially distant activities to try online, given that so much of it is automated already.

-Catering to seniors is not necessarily a straightforward task, so here’s how you can bring the fun of virtual programming to them, and make your virtual karaoke party the best socially distant night for your seniors.
+Catering to older adults isn't always a straightforward task, so here’s how you can bring the fun of virtual programming to them, and make your virtual karaoke party the best socially distant night for your seniors.

 First things first: get your live stream set up.
 No matter what platform you’re using, there are a few things to be careful of with live streaming virtual karaoke for older adults.

 1. Virtual Karaoke Audio

 What would a karaoke night be without impeccable audio?
 Audio quality is a high priority no matter who you’re streaming to, but especially when it’s senior citizens.
 Your viewers may be hard of hearing, so make sure they can hear you and others singing clearly and loudly.
 No one wants to hear feedback when hitting that high note of Bohemian Rhapsody!